 Additionally, individuals such as older adults (age ≥ 65 years) and those with chronic medical conditions and/or an immunocompromised state that may put them at higher risk for poor outcomes (e.g., diabetes, heart disease, receiving immunosuppressive medications, chronic lung disease, chronic kidney disease), should be advised to stock up on supplies and prescriptions, avoid large crowds as much as possible, avoid contact with ill persons, avoid non-essential air travel and cruises, and stay home as much as possible to reduce the risk of being exposed.

 Preventive measures should also be taken for all clinical settings, including dental clinics, to decrease the chance of spread.
-Staff should be monitored for symptoms, and be instructed to stay home if sick.
-Additionally, practices should implement alternatives to face-to-face triage and visits; consider designating an area of the facility (e.g. an ancillary building or temporary structure) as a location for initial evaluation of patients who present with fever or respiratory symptoms; cancel group healthcare activities (e.g., group therapy, recreational activities); and postpone elective procedures, surgeries, and non-urgent outpatient visits.
+Staff should be monitored for symptoms and be instructed to stay home if sick.
+Additionally, practices should implement alternatives to face-to-face triage and visits as appropriate and consider designating an area of the facility (e.g. an ancillary building or temporary structure) as a location for initial evaluation of patients who present with fever or respiratory symptoms; cancel group healthcare activities (e.g., group therapy, recreational activities); and postpone elective procedures, surgeries, and non-urgent outpatient visits if appropriate when there is increasing or substantial community prevalence.
 See more information on actions that can be taken for healthcare facilities.

 For dental practices, it is also important that measures are taken to decrease the spread of COVID-19.
-Patients should be allowed to access dental care, if needed, but considerations should be taken to reschedule non-urgent appointments such as dental cleaning.
+Patients should be allowed to access dental care, if needed, but considerations should be taken to reschedule non-urgent appointments, if increasing or substantial community prevalence, such as dental cleaning.
 Additionally, it is up to dental practices to monitor staff for any symptoms, and to have staff who are sick remain home.
 Practices should also screen all patients for symptoms (fever, cough, shortness of breath) prior to them being seen, and reschedule any appointments with sick patients.

 - Coronavirus 2019 (COVID-2019)- CDC